Bangladesh Television: Relay television stations

+Other relay stations

 Satellite television

-BTV broadcasts worldwide through satellite television via BTV World.
-It was launched on 11 April 2004, the same year when BTV itself also began broadcasting in satellite.
-BTV World broadcasts on a full-day basis, and BTV's satellite feed simulcasts the transmission of BTV World, when the channel closes down for the night, as the terrestrial feed shuts off.
+BTV broadcasts worldwide through satellite television.
+An international channel, BTV World was launched on 11 April 2004, the same year when BTV itself also began broadcasting on satellite.
+BTV World broadcast on a full-day basis, and BTV's satellite feed simulcast the transmission of BTV World, when the channel closed down for the night, as the terrestrial feed shut off.
+BTV World was later shut down on 31 December 2024, being replaced with BTV News.
 BTV broadcasts in over 49 countries via the AsiaSat 7 satellite, covering almost the entire continent of Asia.

 In 2016, BTV Chittagong began satellite transmissions with airtime hours increasing over time, which broadcast in 60 countries worldwide.
 In 2018, Bangladesh Television began broadcasting through the Bangabandhu-1 satellite, along with several other local television channels.
 Via the Bangabandhu-1 satellite, the network's television signals can be received in the Middle East and North Africa.

+Specialized television channels

 Internet

 Bangladesh Television is available on several social media platforms, including Facebook, Twitter, and YouTube.
 It has also been broadcasting live on IPTV and mobile TV services from 12 November 2013.
 Bangladesh Television's channels, along with Sangsad Television, are made available for streaming worldwide via the BTV app since May 2021.

 Logo

-The logo of Bangladesh Television was created by prominent art director Mohiuddin Faroque in 1971, and is currently in use since then.
-The logo consists of a 60s style television screen with a red disc and a green line inside, resembling a sunrise.
+The logo of Bangladesh Television was claimed to be created by prominent art director Mohiuddin Faroque in 1971 in one article.
+Others, however, suggested that it was Imdad Hossain who, in fact, designed the logo.
+Nevertheless, it is currently in use since then.
+The logo consists of a 60s-style television screen with a red disc and a green line inside, resembling a sunrise.
 It is one of the most recognizable logos in Bangladesh, as it has been used since the country itself gained independence.